THE FIRST SWEDISH–DANISH INITIATIVE

 • The most densely populated metropolitan area of the Nordic countries, approximately.
 3.8 million people live along the shores of Öresund/Øresund.

-• One of the largest mussel beds in Northern Europe can be found here, stretching over tens of kilometres.
+• One of the largest mussel beds in Northern Europe can be found here, stretching over 75 square kilometres.

-• Öresund/Øresund’s unique currents support Baltic Sea life and cod spawning in Kongedybet, making projects like Lynetteholmen a potential ecological threat.
+• Öresund/Øresund’s unique currents support Baltic Sea life and projects like Lynetteholmen pose a potential ecological threat.

 • Öresund/Øresund is a critical habitat for the endangered harbour porpoise, one of the few areas in the Baltic region with year-round populations.